-NRS 461 3

-NURSING CARE WITH AGGREGATES
+NRS 461 3 NURSING CARE WITH AGGREGATES

 A senior-level clinical course focused on the practice of public health nursing which also has social justice as its foundation.
 Students are placed in a variety of community-based settings such as county public health clinics, the Ho-Chunk nation, schools, parish nursing programs, and other community-based programs.
 Students have a variety of opportunities for community engagement, such as making home visits, developing community-focused and community-informed health education projects, and working in partnership with the public health nurses to develop health focused community coalitions.
 Students also participate in a weekly seminar focused on specific public health issues.
-Prerequisites: NRS 410, 411, 412; Concurrent registration with: NRS 460.
+Prerequisites: Course Authorization from the Nursing Department required.

-STRATEGIES FOR SUCCESS
+NRS 470 STRATEGIES FOR SUCCESS

 Clinical course addressing the nursing care of culturally diverse families, aggregates, and communities.
 Nursing skills in health assessment, education, and health promotion are extended to include groups in communities.
 Developing and maintaining community partnerships is emphasized.
-Prerequisites: NRS 410, 411, and 412; Concurrent registration with: NRS 440 and 460.
+Prerequisites: NRS 410, 411, and 412; Concurrent registration with: NRS 440, 460 and 461.

-INDEPENDENT STUDY - NURSING
+NRS 479 INDEPENDENT STUDY - NURSING